Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 Due to the fact that they asks those who use and extend their project to not publish solutions/implementations to their pacman projects, I only uploaded the source code as well as video clips of my implemented and trained AI agents in action in this repo.

-As you walk through this readme, please wait for demo GIFs to load!
+As you walk through this, please wait for GIFs to load!

 ## Project 1: Intelligent Path Search Algorithms
 Starting out with basic search algorithms such as BFS (breadth-first search), DFS (depth-first search), and UCS (uniform cost search),